Mobile Navigation

 4. Mix up your credit.
 Your credit mix, or the types of credit accounts you have, accounts for 10% of your credit score.
 Lenders want to see that you can use different types of credit responsibly.

-It’s possible to see your credit score begin to improve in approximately a month, but that largely depends on your actions and the reason behind your current score.
+It’s possible to see your credit score begin to improve in approximately 1-3 months, but that largely depends -on your actions and the reason behind your current score.
 For example, you might see your score recover from a hard credit inquiry in about three months, but it can take six years or more to recover from bankruptcy.

 Beware of these common credit score myths!

-Many Americans hold misconceptions about improving their score, such as carrying a small credit card balance to bump your numbers up (which, to be clear, isn’t the case!).
+Many Americans hold misconceptions about improving their score, such as carrying a small credit card balance to bump their numbers up (which, to be clear, isn’t the case).
 Most of us didn’t receive formal financial literacy education, so it makes sense that plenty of myths exist.
 Here are the most common myths and the facts to help clear up the confusion:

 Myth #1: Checking your report hurts your credit score